appbaseio/esc/searchbar/suggestion.md

 ### Suggestions (Full Text Search)

 Use quick suggestions to help users save time, iterate on their searches, and get the results they want.
-It helps to show the relevant data to user’s inputs...
+It helps to show the relevant data to user’s inputs.

 For the suggestions we will use string type field with n-grams analyzer.